A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

 For that purpose, we need the region-based functional $\Psi$ to obey the following regularity property: for any shapes $\gS\in \cX_0$ and $S \in \cX_1$

-where $K_\Psi>0$ is a constant, and $\xi_\gS \in C^0( \overline\Omega , \bR)$ is a scalar-valued function referred to as the shape gradient.
-The equation~\eqref{eq:taylor_phi} should be regarded as a Taylor expansion of the functional $\Psi$.
-As discussed in Appendix~\ref{Appendix:GradientExamples}, such an expansion is available for a large range of functionals in image analysis, and $\xi_\gS$ is obtained explicitly by differentiation.
-Interestingly, the shape gradient $\xi_\gS$ is found to be independent of the shape $\gS$, and the regularity constant $K_\Psi = 0$ is formally admissible, in the case of two specific region-based functionals: the ballon model~\citep{cohen1991active} and the piecewise constants-based active contours model~ \citep{chan2001active,cohen1997avoiding}. see Appendix~\ref{Appendix:GradientExamples}.
+where $K_\Psi>0$ is a constant, and $\xi_\gS \in C^0( \overline\Omega , \bR)$ is a scalar-valued function referred to as the region-based energy gradient.
+The equation~\eqref{eq:taylor_phi} should be regarded as a Taylor expansion of the region-based energy functional $\Psi$.
+Some additional assumptions on $\xi_\gS$, including H\"{o}lder regularity and continuity w.r.t.\ the parameter $\gS$, are introduced later in~\cref{th:exists_omega}.

+As discussed in~\cref{subsec:GradientExamples}, the expansion~\eqref{eq:taylor_phi} can be established for a large range of functionals in image analysis, and $\xi_\gS$ is obtained explicitly by differentiation.
+The terminology ``region-based energy gradient'', which admittedly is slightly abusive, is justified in~\cref{rem:hilbert_gradient}.
+In the case of two specific region-based energy functionals, namely the balloon model~\citep{cohen1991active} and the piecewise constants-based active contours model~ \citep{chan2001active,cohen1997avoiding}, the region-based energy gradient $\xi_\gS$ is found to be independent of the shape $\gS$, and the regularity constant $K_\Psi = 0$ is formally admissible.

+\begin{remark} \labelx{rem:shape_gradient} A common approach in shape optimization \citep{sokolowski1992introduction} is to consider variations of the full energy functional, here $\gS \mapsto \Psi(\chi_\gS)+ \Length_\cR(\cC_\gS)$ or and in other applications an energy defined e.g.\ from a PDE on the domain $\gS$, subject to perturbations of the region contour $\cC_\gS$ in the normal direction $(\cC'_\gS)^\perp$.
+The resulting first order term $\zeta_\gS : \partial \gS \to \bR$, often referred to as the ``shape gradient'', is only defined along the contour boundary.
+We do not follow this approach here, and we emphasize that $\xi_\gS : \overline\Omega \to \bR$ is defined on the whole image domain, but only takes into account the region-based energy functional $\Psi$ (not $\Length_\cR$). \end{remark}

-Following a common practice in optimization algorithms (e.g. sequential quadratic programming~\citep{boggs1995sequential}), we introduce an approximation $E_\gS$ of the energy functional, where $\gS$ is set as some reference shape.
-It is obtained by simultaneously linearizing the non-linear term $\Psi$ at $\gS$, and penalizing the difference to $\gS$ using a second order term with tractable form.
+Following a common practice in optimization algorithms (e.g.\ sequential quadratic programming~\citep{boggs1995sequential}), we next introduce an approximation $E_\gS$ of the energy functional, where $\gS$ is set as some reference shape.
+It is obtained by simultaneously linearizing the non-linear term $\Psi$ at $\gS$, and penalizing the divergence $D(S\|\gS)$.